MostroP2P/docs-english/src/mostrix.md

 ![mostrix](./assets/images/mostrix.png)

-Mostrui is a FOSS project; you can visit its [GitHub repository](https://github.com/MostroP2P/mostrix) to learn more about its development, report bugs, or propose improvements.
+MostriX is a FOSS project; you can visit its [GitHub repository](https://github.com/MostroP2P/mostrix) to learn more about its development, report bugs, or propose improvements.
 Contributions are welcome!